daokiencuong/Spa-site/README.md

 # Spa-site

 This is project build one static website use HTML, CSS.
-Use grid system 12 column and a little skill to responsive this site.
-This is my first product, so it have a lot of bug in code, and code is so confused.
+Use grid system 12 columns and a little skill to responsive this site.
+This is my first product, so it has a lot of code bugs, and code is so confusing.